ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-v.md

 | Disk      | 4.5 GB VMDK resident on shared storage with 4 GB swap |
 {: caption="Table 1.
 NSX Edge deployment" caption-side="top"}

-Since the NSX Edges are configured as active - passive in either the internal or dedicated deployment, vSphere Distributed Resource Scheduler (DRS) anti-affinity rules must be created by the user to ensure that NSX Edges do not run on the same host as their respective peer appliance.
+Since the NSX Edges are configured as active-passive in either the internal or dedicated deployment, you must create vSphere Distributed Resource Scheduler (DRS) anti-affinity rules so that NSX Edges do not run on the same host as their respective peer appliance.

 | Field     | Value         |
 |-----------|---------------|